 UT Austin Data Center

-As a subconsultant to the design-build team of DPR/PSP, Sunland provided architectural design and cost estimating services to convert the existing 26,000-square-foot central receiving facility into a Tier III data center.
+As a subconsultant to the design-build team of DPR/Page, Sunland provided architectural design and cost estimating services to convert the existing 26,000-square-foot central receiving facility into a Tier III data center.
 The facility, located on the UT campus is a highly secure and hardened facility without appearing as such.
 It blends with the context of its adjacent buildings.
-This project re-purposed an existing facility to a new usage and was designed based on sustainability principles.
+This project re-purposed an existing facility for new usage and was designed based on sustainability principles.